The HPAT is a multiple choice test, lasting two and a half hours. The exam is split into three sections.

 Firstly, if you’re looking to study Medicine in Ireland, you need to register with the Central Applications Office (CAO) and get your CAO number, because you won’t be able to sit the exam without it.

 Registration for the HPAT usually opens in November and closes in January, so make sure you don’t miss the deadline!
-The exam is typically held in February each year.
+The exam is typically held in February each year – and late registrations are typically accepted until then.

 When you’ve registered, you’ll receive an email with your payment confirmation and another with your registration confirmation.
 Make sure you’ve received these confirmation emails – if you haven’t, it could mean there’s a problem with your email address.